 E-commerce platforms; everything you need to know

 E-commerce can feel like a minefield, especially if you’re new to it, but it doesn’t have to be.
-In this article, Product Owner, Jordan, takes us step-by-step through all things e-commerce.
+In this article, we take you step-by-step through all things e-commerce.

 The term ‘e-commerce’ has been around for quite a while now, in fact, since the 1970’s when Michael Aldrich created an online transaction service for TV sales.
 The e-commerce world has been booming for the last 20 years with the eBay’s and Amazon’s sparking a widespread trend away from traditional brick & mortar retail and has become an essential part of the worldwide retail framework.
 In part spurred on by the Covid-19 pandemic, businesses are recognising the need to invest in their online offerings and to scale existing sites to meet surging online demand.
 In this article, we outline what an e-commerce platform is, the types available and different things to consider when choosing which to go with.